ivanwilliammd/satusehat-integration/README.md

 This unofficial SATUSEHAT FHIR PHP Library to help generate FHIR resources JSON and sent it via [SATUSEHAT API](https://satusehat.kemkes.go.id/platform).

+## How to contribute ?
+As this is open source project, please kindly support this project by adding feature improvement or bug fixing.
+Styling fix (comma, delimiter, tab, spacing) will not be considered as contribution and will not considered for merge request.
+Significant contributor will be mentioned to [credits](#credits).<br>

+1. Fork this repository
+2. Clone your forked repository
+3. Create new branch
+4. Make changes
+5. Commit and push
+6. Create pull request

 ## Fitur SATUSEHAT Fase 1 Rawat Jalan
 Based on : SATUSEHAT Mandate PMK 24 tahun 2022 (Deadline December 2023) :